-Impact of GPU Hardware acceleration for the two methods.
+3.2 Impact of GPU Hardware acceleration for the two methods.

 For this hypothetical scenario, let us now look at how a GPU with hardware ray tracing would actually behave in each of those two cases (also see Figure 2): For the canonical solution, each time a ray traversing a BLAS hits a cylinder's AABB, the ray has to interrupt hardware traversal and call the software intersection program.
 For long and thin primitives, this will result in many costly context switches.

 For the instance-based method, there would be exactly one instance per primitive, and since the top-level acceleration structure (TLAS) also uses AABBs, we would, in fact, end up with almost exactly the same AABBs in the TLAS that the reference method had in the BLAS1.
 Seen this way, we have not reduced the number of primitives that get traversed.
 Rather, we have shifted the traversal of these AABBs from the BLAS to the TLAS.
-However, there is one critical difference in what the hardware does when an instanced primitive is hit.
+However, there is one critical difference

+1in fact, they are slightly worse, since the AABB of a transformed AABB is usually slightly bigger than the best AABB for the transformed primitive in what the hardware does when an instanced primitive is hit.
 In the instance BVH, even if a ray does hit one of the large AABBs in the TLAS, traversal remains in hardware.
 The ray then first undergoes an instance transform, starts traversal of the single-primitive BLAS, then intersects the root node of that single-primitive BLAS, and only switches to the software intersection if the ray actually intersects this BLAS's root bounding box.
 Specifically, that root bounding box of the BLAS is specified in local space, and will typically be much tighter than the primitive's AABB in world space-effectively acting as an oriented bounding box (OBB) in world space.